ybalavar-cell/balavar/README.md

-# Im study for AZ400
+# i will pass the exam